 Arts & Science students have access to different types of research opportunities both inside and outside of the classroom.

 Some students participate in research courses while others go abroad for research.

 - The Research Opportunity Program has full credit courses in which second- and third-year students can participate in a professor's research project.

 - The Research Excursions Program allows third-year students an opportunity to get involved in experiential learning outside of the classroom, and often, outside of Toronto.

 - Research-based courses are offered as part of most Arts & Science Programs.
-Check the Arts & Science Calender to see if your Program offers research courses.
+Check the Arts & Science Calendar to see if your Program offers research courses.

 - Many departments offer summer research programs for undergraduate students.
 In addition, the teaching hospitals near campus also offer summer research opportunities for Arts & Science students.
 Connect with your department or the hospitals for details on summer research opportunities.

 In addition to these course-based opportunities, the Undergraduate Research Fund fosters research experience by providing students with an opportunity to develop a research project of their own, for which there is no other available funding.